 Long-term liabilities applicable to the Fund's governmental activities are not due and payable in the current period and accordingly are not reported as fund liabilities.
-All liabilities for bonds - both current and long-term - are reported in the statements of net position.
-(13,031,419)
+All liabilities for loans - both current and long-term - are reported in the statements of net position.
+This item includes the related deferred loss on refunding reported as a deferred outflow of resources.